 - Use the calibrated models to make space-time predictions of SOC concentration and SOC stocks for a chosen time period.

 - Quantify the uncertainties associated with the predictions and predicted temporal trends.

 - Share resulting time series SOC maps publicly in a web-based interactive portal.

 Deliverables (not all freely accessible)

-Project reports phase 1 and journal manuscript: Description of the machine learning methodology and application to the Argentina pilot.
+- Project reports phase 1: Description of the machine learning methodology and application to the Argentina pilot.

 The project is commissioned by The Nature Conservancy (USA).